maroon-guo/An-illstrate-of-customed-gym-env/README.md

 # An-illstrate-of-customed-gym-env
-Hi,

-I'm a student and I'm trying to use MuJoCo for simulating a DVRK robot and implement Reinforcement Learning as control.
+trying to use MuJoCo for simulating a DVRK robot and implement Reinforcement Learning as control.

-I'm looking for some help with a error I encountered while creating a custom gym environment.

-Here is a code of the custom gym environment which explains my question:
+Here is a code of the custom gym environment :

 `import numpy as np